AIs-HE/mecalapp/core_docs/frontend_ref.md

 Repository implementation note (2025-10-30)
 ----------------------------------------
 Although this file is intentionally framework-agnostic, a minimal Next.js implementation now exists in this repository at the repo root.
-The implemented pieces are intentionally minimal and intended as a POC:
+The implemented pieces are intentionally minimal and intended as a POC.
+The following is a concise map of what's implemented in the repo (useful when reconciling the conceptual guidance below with the existing POC):

-- Routes and files (repo root): `pages/index.js` (auth / entry), `pages/dashboard.js` (placeholder), `pages/api/projects.js` (server API for projects).
+- Routes and files (repo root):
-- Helpers: `lib/supabaseClient.js` (browser/client supabase client), `lib/supabaseAdmin.js` (server/admin client, reads `SUPABASE_SERVICE_ROLE_KEY`).
-- Theme & styles: `styles/globals.css` (contains the locked color palette and parallax rectangle CSS) and `lib/theme.js` (exports colors for JS use).
+  - `pages/index.js` — authentication entry (email/password), session checks and rectangle entrance/exit animations.
+  - `pages/dashboard.js` — minimal dashboard with a project gallery, `AddProjectCard`, decorative background clump, and a full-width footer; projects are fetched from `pages/api/projects.js`.
+  - `pages/api/projects.js` — example server API route using the admin client (`lib/supabaseAdmin.js`) to list/create projects (admin/testing flows only).

+- Helpers & theme:
+  - `lib/supabaseClient.js` — browser/client supabase client (uses `NEXT_PUBLIC_*` env vars).
+  - `lib/supabaseAdmin.js` — server/admin supabase client (uses `SUPABASE_SERVICE_ROLE_KEY`) — must remain server-only.
+  - `lib/theme.js` — exports the agreed color palette (primary `#85B726`, secondary `#858688`) for use in components.
+  - `styles/globals.css` — global styles including color variables, parallax/decorative rectangle styles, card/grid layout helpers, and footer styles.

+- Components (examples for visual reference):
+  - `components/Header.jsx` — header with navigation and sign out
+  - `components/ProjectCard.jsx` — fixed-height project card with left accent stripe and admin three-dots menu (top-right)
+  - `components/AddProjectCard.jsx` — accessible add-card ("+") that appears at the end of the grid
+  - `components/BackgroundRects.jsx` — small clump of decorative rectangles (replaces earlier single large rects)
+  - `components/Footer.jsx` — full-width footer with centered inner content (company info and `company.svg`)

+Notes about UI behaviours implemented in the POC:
+- Project cards have a uniform height so the grid is visually consistent.
+- The admin three-dots control is top-right in each card (placeholder for a menu).
+- The `AddProjectCard` appears at the end of the grid and is shown even when no projects exist.
+The dashboard's main area scrolls when content overflows and the footer remains at page end when content is short.

-When rebuilding a new frontend from this guide, you can either re-use those files as examples or re-implement components following the concepts in this document.
+When rebuilding a new frontend from this guide, you can reuse these files as examples or re-implement components following the concepts in this document.
+Treat the POC as a visual/UX reference; do not assume production readiness (wiring and security checks are minimal in the POC).

 Routes (logical)
 -----------------